-Norwegian National Rail Administration application for safety certification is still under processing and given a high priority.
-There are several aspects in the management system that must be in place before the approval can be given.
-The ministry of transport has extended the deadline until 1st of January 2008 for the safety certification.
+Norwegian National Rail Administration application for safety certification is still under processing and given a high priority (negative decision in spring 2008 followed by a complaint to the ministry by the applicant).
+There are still several important aspects in the management system that must be in place before the approval can be given.
+The ministry of transport has extended the deadline until ^{30th} of July 2009 for the safety certification.